mvwtest/message-in-a-bubble/README.md

 #### Application

 You can use Android Studio to install/debug/modify the application.
-Make sure `XmppConnection.java` has the necessary information to connect to your server.

 Alternatively, you build the apk by running the following command: